eminent1410/ecorp-checkin/README.txt

 reference during migration.
 Google Sheet synchronization will be added separately after the direct Supabase check-in flow is verified.

-The UI and existing check-in features are intentionally preserved.
+The UI and existing check-in features are intentionally preserved..